christopherhjung/c-compiler/lib/googletest/googlemock/docs/cook_book.md

 ### Controlling When an Expectation Retires

-When a mock method is called, gMock only considers expectations that are still active.
+When a mock target is called, gMock only considers expectations that are still active.
 An expectation is active when created, and becomes inactive (aka *retires*) when a call that has to occur later has occurred.
 For example, in